 Start prior to outpatient Physical Therapy.
-May start these exercises 2 weeks after surgery
+May start these exercises the day after surgery.

 Should perform at least 3 times daily, with no limit

 Pendulum Exercise ("Stirring the pot")

 - Remove sling - Lean over with unaffected hand on table or counter - Use your hips and legs to gently swing your surgical shoulder in small circles like a pendulum